-IEP 0113 Beginning Vocabulary/Reading (3 credit hours)
+IEP 0111 Beginning Vocabulary (0 credit hour)

 This is a beginning vocabulary course of English for speakers who have some English.
-Emphasis is on not only knowing the definitions of words, but also their synonyms, connotations, collocations, parts of speech, spelling and pronunciation.
-It is a 50 minute course meeting five days per week.
-Students must pass with a C, both a midterm exam and a comprehensive exam in order to continue to the next level of proficiency.
+The goal of this class is to expand the life-skills' vocabulary to basic functional academic vocabulary.
+Along with spelling, parts of speech, definitions and usage, students learn collocations and connotations of new and previous vocabulary.
+It is a 50 minute class meeting four days per week.
+Students must pass with a C. A midterm exam and a comprehensive final exam are required as well as other interim assignments.